 Fastest way to get to Lombok

 By Airplane.
-With a new international airport, Lombok is reachable with a 30 minute flight from Bali’s international airport in Denpasar.
+With a new international airport, Lombok is reachable with a 30-minute flight from Bali’s international airport in Denpasar.
 Flight tickets are almost the same price (around €30) as a fast boat ticket.

-Cheapest way to get to Lombok
+The cheapest way to get to Lombok

-The cheapest way to get to Lombok from Bali is with the public ferry from Padang Bai harbour in East Bali to Lembar Port in South West Lombok, close to Mataram.
+The cheapest way to get to Lombok from Bali is with the public ferry from Padang Bai harbor in East Bali to Lembar Port in South West Lombok, close to Mataram.
 This will cost you around 50,000 IDR (€3) per person and takes approximately 4 hours.

 Going with the fast boat to Lombok